 To put it another way, yes, recent losses might be painful to watch, but investors need to focus on the investment process used by Scottish Mortgage, rather than its performance figures.

-The man responsible for the trust’s market-beating performance was James Anderson, who recently stepped down from his position at Baillie Gifford, the fund manager behind Scottish Mortgage.
+The man responsible for the trust’s market-beating performance was James Anderson, who stepped down from his position at Baillie Gifford, the fund manager behind Scottish Mortgage, earlier this year.

-Some critics have argued that the firm got lucky with its bets on companies such as Tesla (Nasdaq: TSLA), which have seen their valuations explode beyond any reasonable expectation.
+Some critics have argued that he got lucky with his bets on companies like Tesla, which have seen their valuations explode beyond any reasonable expectation.

 That lets the team focus on doing what it does best, finding brilliant individual companies with competitive advantages and holding onto them.